affectioned/EFT-DMA-Radar/README.md

 ##  Common Issues ⚠️

+### - You might have performance issue when running both the radar and the fuser overlay at the same time on low end hardware

+### - The silent aimbot / device aimbot might be innacurate

-### DX Overlay/D3DX Errors ("DX overlay init failed", "ESP DX init failed: System.DllNotFoundException: Unable to load DLL 'd3dx943.dll'...")
+### - DX Overlay/D3DX Errors ("DX overlay init failed", "ESP DX init failed: System.DllNotFoundException: Unable to load DLL 'd3dx943.dll'...")

 If you see an error like: